cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -in2 sproteases\
+  $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -in2 sproteases_pair.fasta \
- _pair.fasta -action +chain > sproteases_chain.fasta
+      -action +chain > sproteases_chain.fasta

-This will generate a dataset of 21 sequences, whith the following chain of similarity between your two sequences:
+This will generate a dataset of 21 sequences, with the following chain of similarity between your two sequences:

 ::